 - English, Spanish

 Eating is one of the basic necessities for human survival and should never be taken for granted.
 Each and every bite should be meticulously examined, indulged and enjoyed to truly appreciate the gift of nourishment.
 Thus, Four Seasons believes that food should be prepared with the utmost care to ensure these optimal results.
 That is why its hotels trust and hire only the finest and most qualified chefs to take on this great responsibility.
-Brian Becher is Executive Chef of re Asian Cuisine, a Wolfgang Puck restaurant at Four Seasons Hotel Bahrain Bay - a single bite of his food is enough explanation as to why this decision was a no brainer.
+Brian Becher is Executive Chef of re Asian Cuisine, a Wolfgang Puck restaurant and CUT by Wolfgang Puck at Four Seasons Hotel Bahrain Bay - a single bite of his food is enough explanation as to why this decision was a no brainer.

 Becher’s climb to success is one that compares to stories of the greats.
 His knowledge and skill set did not come to be as a result of mere studying.
 He learned through far greater means: implementing.
 “All my culinary knowledge came by way of on-the-job learning through staging, which means working unpaid for knowledge,” Becher recalls.
 “I like to tell people that I went from high school right to the pros.”
 His quick rise to success speaks volumes for his talent and determination.

 His accomplishments would never have existed if not for one thing: Grandma’s kitchen.
 “I used to watch my grandmother prepare meals for the family.
 No matter what each member of the family was doing at the time, they would stop and gather when the food was ready,” he reminisces.
 “This was powerful and significant to me.”
 This was the first seed that eventually grew into Becher’s career in the kitchen.
 “When I got into cooking professionally, I immediately fell in love with the fast pace and on-the-fly decisions that are inherent within the industry.
 I was hooked.”
 The love has kept on growing ever since.